 Affective neuroscience emphasizes the impact of early traumatic childhood memories for sex addicts, and treatments are dependent on the attachment style of that person (Katehakis, 2005).
 Dismissive addicts do not give value to forming relationships because their early experiences communicate to them that their needs will not be met.
 The preoccupied person will magnify certain stress signals and often needs to have their emotions regulated by someone else (Katehakis, 2005).

 During the adolescent years, findings show that if there is low parental involvement from both parents, God becomes the primary source of safety and comfort when the adolescent encounters stressful situations (Sim & Yow, 2011).
 This indicates a person’s ability to see God as a safe haven and source of hope to overcome life’s obstacles.
 They seek proximity with God through prayers and rituals, which allows for them to regulate their emotions during times of distress (Granqvist, 2000).
 This is especially true when people had caring and responsive parents, because it emphasized and demonstrated a positive view of self and others (Kirkpatrick 1992, 1998, 1999).
-This positive view is transferred over to their view of God which facilitates a person’s ability to trust God and feel secure in that relationship.
+This positive view is transferred over to their view of God, which facilitates a person’s ability to trust God and feel secure in that relationship.
 This speaks to the passage found in James 2 where he encourages believers to demonstrate their faith by meeting people’s basic needs.
 He explains this principle even further by admonishing believers that their faith is useless if not followed by action.
 It is important to note that people are not saved by works, but James is referring to people who call themselves believers, but do not show it through their works.
 James 2:17 states, “…faith by itself, if it is not accompanied by action, is dead.”
 (ESV).
 This principle is illustrated in the research that Granqvist (2000) and Kirkpatrick (1992, 1998, 1999) have done.
 Each of these attachment styles contribute to how they would react to their God-concepts and God-images which is essential to helping them to attach to God.

 God-concept vs God-image

+You may want to address this in the spiritual assessment aspect of your model, but you wouldn’t include it in your theoretical framework for this section of the Qualifying Examination.
+This is because the graders are trying to assess if you have developed a clearly integrated model of ethical and effective counseling for work with diverse populations.
+This is a CACREP requirement for CES programs.